Kia takes stock of the past year and shares what it’s like to stay in one place

 This year, however, has been quieter for me.
 Bar Costa Rica at the start of the year, I’ve travelled to the Faroe Islands for four days, meaning I’ve barely been away at all.

 For those of you who don’t know the reason, I have a book coming out this year.
-(It’s out on 8th August and pre-orders really help, so if you’d like to read it, please consider buying it now.)
-My next book is due in November, so I’ve been tucked away at home, writing, pitching articles and doing interviews, occasionally venturing out to literary festivals.
+The follow-up is due in November, so I’ve been tucked away at home, writing, pitching articles and doing interviews, occasionally venturing out to literary festivals.

 Meanwhile, Peter has gone off to do the Everest Base Camp trek in Nepal and now the Arctic Circle Trail in Greenland without me.
 This is bittersweet, firstly because we like travelling together.
 It’s far more fun than travelling alone.
 Secondly, I didn’t get to go to Nepal or Greenland!